 We need to provide our law enforcement with background training on autism and how it might affect the behavior of children who have wandered off.
 An encounter with a lost child with autism has the potential to be confusing and harmful if police aren't educated on the nature of autism.

-Ask Attorney General Eric Holder to encourage autism training for police departments around the country.
+Ask the US Attorney General to encourage autism training for police departments around the country.